mauriciopoppe/blog/site/content/notes/learning-french.md

 ### Automating flashcard enrichment with AI

-I used to manually prompt AI to generate lists of sentences for Anki, but I've since moved to a more automated workflow.
-I built a repository of [Anki Skills](https://github.com/mauriciopoppe/anki-decks) that allows me to point Gemini or Claude at my Anki deck and let them enrich my cards automatically.
+I used to manually ask AI to generate lists of sentences for Anki, but I've since moved to a more automated workflow.
+I built a repo of [Anki Skills](https://github.com/mauriciopoppe/anki-decks) that allows me to point Gemini or Claude at my Anki deck and let them add more stuff to my cards automatically.

 The workflow is straightforward:
 1. I add a simple word or phrase I want to learn to Anki (often just a "Basic" card with the word and its translation).